arturoherrero/arturoherrero.com/_posts/2013/2013-11-29-command-line-one-liners.md

 $ echo "!!" > script.sh
 ```

-Reuse all parameter of the previous command line
+Reuse all parameters of the previous command line

 ```shell
 $ echo cd .